 Tobacco use can increase the severity of gum disease and increase the rate at which it progresses.
 It also affects the ability of the mouth to heal and respond to treatment.
 Smoking and chewing tobacco use has long-term implications for your body as well as your mouth.

 Gum care is not something you should ignore so if you are experiencing any of these symptoms it is best to seek the advice of a trained professional.
-For more information or to book an appointment or consultation on your gum health, visit our website and speak to a member of our team.
+For more information or to book an appointment or consultation on your gum health, contact us to arrange a complimentary consultation with one of our dentists.